Reinhard Marx: Biography

 When the Vatican suspended Franz-Peter Tebartz-van Elst in 2013 over his alleged lavish spending, Marx was also criticized as he spent around $11 million renovating the archbishop's residence and another $13 million for a guesthouse in Rome.

 On 19 February 2014 he was confirmed as a member of the Congregation for the Oriental Churches until the end of his current five-year term.

 On 12 March 2014 Marx was also elected chairman of the German Bishops' Conference as successor of Robert Zollitsch.
 He was elected in Münster by the German bishops and auxiliary bishops only in the fifth round of voting in which a simple majority is sufficient.
 He served in this capacity until his replacement Georg Bätzing was elected on 3 March 2020.

 On 15 October 2020, Pope Francis renewed Marx's term on the Council of Cardinal Advisers.

 In May 2021, Marx offered his resignation as archbishop of Munich to Pope Francis, citing his responsibility for the response to the sexual abuse crisis.
 On 10 June 2021, the pope declined his resignation.
 He accepted Marx's description of clerical abuse as a "catastrophe" that requires every bishop to engage with it personally, to "put their own flesh on the line".
 He wrote: "We will not be saved by investigations or the power of institutions.
 The prestige of our Church which tends to conceal her sins will not save us; neither the power of money nor the opinion of the media will save us."
 Instead he proposed all "confess our nakedness" and admit to sin and ask for "the grace of shame".
 He compared Marx's statement to Peter's confession to Christ: "Turn away from me for I am a sinful man" and countered with Christ's exhortation to Peter: "Feed my sheep."

 In March 2023, Cardinal Marx was removed from Pope Francis's council of cardinals.

+On 20 May 2023, Marx presided over the marriage of Prince Ludwig of Bavaria of the House of Wittelsbach and his bride Sophie-Alexandra Evekink in Munich.
+On January 19, 2024, Marx gave the prayer during the memorial for late German football star Franz Beckenbauer.

+Marx broke his shoulder in March 2025.

+Marx participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.